Read Time: 8 minutes

 In men, low testosterone can cause fatigue, irritability, and insomnia.
 It can also lead to fragile bones, hot flashes, erectile dysfunction, and reduced libido (18).

 On the other hand, estrogen is often referred to as the “female hormone.”
-However, estrogen plays a critical role in male sexual function also (23).
+However, estrogen also plays a critical role in male sexual function (23).

 Wild pine pollen may help balance depleted testosterone or excess estrogen.
 This is because pine pollen contains DHEA, testosterone, and the androgen stimulants androsterone and epitestosterone (13).

-The natural hormone precursors in pine pollen may contribute to feelings of motivation, will-power, satisfaction, and a sense of well-being.
+These natural hormone precursors in pine pollen may contribute to feelings of motivation, will-power, satisfaction, and a sense of well-being.